dbpiper/time-my-code/README.md

-# time-my-code
+# @dbpiper/timer

 Simple module to time your code JavaScript or TypeScript code, to see how long it took to run.